wp-plugins/prosperent-suite/trunk/README.txt

 == Changelog ==

+= 1.2.2 =
+* Open Links in new window or tab changed to general settings, shop links now open in new window if you check that setting, does not apply to Ads though

 = 1.2.1 =
 * Quick fix for those who were having troubles with this plugin and Jetpack, pagination will be turned off if Jetpack is active